Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 He reacts with barking, lunging, and growling, and I step on the leash while trying to help him refocus.

-You can hear that this moment is hard.
+This moment is hard.

 Eventually, he does recover.